carlosperate/ardublockly/README.md

 The `ArdublocklyServer` Python package initialises a local server to be able to compile and load the Arduino code using the [Arduino IDE][2].

-This is all packaged in a self contained executable desktop application for Windows, Mac OS X, and Linux:
+This is all packaged in a self contained executable desktop application for Windows, Mac OS X, and Linux.

 ![Ardublockly desktop program screenshot][desktop_screeshot]

 ## Features
 * Generates Arduino code with visual drag-and-drop blocks